Selecting the Monitoring Environment

 Monitoring on an Existing Virtual Machine

-This option allows you to connect to a Hyper-V or VMware virtual machine remotely and use it for monitoring.
+This option allows you to connect to a Hyper-V, VMware or VirtualBox virtual machine remotely and use it for monitoring.
 In this case, virtual machines are used for monitoring only, but all other operations, such as creation of installation projects, projects management and packages generation, are performed on the local computer.

 This approach is preferable to the traditional repackaging on the local computer for the following reasons.

 - You can switch among repackaging environments quickly and easily.
-You can install a single copy of the program that can connect to different VMs hosted on Hyper-V and VMware servers to use them for monitoring.
+You can install a single copy of the program that can connect to different VMs hosted on Hyper-V, VMware and VirtualBox servers to use them for monitoring.
 It allows you to have one local copy of EMCO MSI Package Builder, and you don’t need to install the program on every VM used for monitoring.

 - Installation projects are stored on the computer where EMCO MSI Package Builder is installed.
 If you revert a VM, your projects stay intact since they are stored on another machine.
 You don’t need to care about manual copying of projects from the VMs because the program automatically copies projects into a central projects storage at the end of every repackaging.